-Today, I want to share some Audible Alternatives in 2018 and talk about the pro’s and con’s of each option.
+Today, I want to share some Audible Alternatives and talk about the pro’s and con’s of each option.
 I hope we’ll be saving you some good cash — especially with great options like Scribd.

 I also really would like to be able to READ some books too for the price of Audible.
 So, I’m going to share programs that allow a lot of flexibility.